WATER INJECTION DREDGING

 ABOUT THE PROJECT

-The Water Injection Dredging demonstration study's purpose is to evaluate the WID’s potential to successfully mobilize sediments in a USACE reservoir to restore storage capacity and evaluate the associated environmental effects.
+The Water Injection Dredging demonstration is a collaborative study between USACE and the Kansas Water Office to evaluate the WID’s potential to successfully mobilize sediments in a USACE reservoir to restore storage capacity and evaluate the associated environmental effects.

 HOW DOES IT WORK?